 If you’re looking for the safest investment possible, then money-market funds are the way to go, but to be realistic, you should only be using them to park your cash until you figure out what you want to do with your money.

 For most people, balanced funds are the way to go since they mix equities with fixed income.
-The ratio of equities vs. fixed income varies by the fund, but as you can imagine, the ones with more equities are riskier compared to those with more fixed income.
+The ratio of equities vs. fixed income varies by the fund.
+As you can imagine, mutual funds with more equities are riskier compared to those with more fixed income.
 This mixture of equities and fixed income is known as asset allocation which may be a term you’ve heard of before.

 Target funds for Registered Education Savings Plans are a type of balanced fund which is incredibly popular since you’re basically picking the year where you need the money and the fund balances itself (well, the fund manager does it).